Inbibo/shift_docs/docs/reference/nodes/workflow.md

 ![WorkflowProcess Node](../../images/nodes/workflow_process.png)

-The available python interpreters will depend on the environment variable configuration.
-To allow the *WorkflowProcess* find new python interpreters, it must be added a new variable to the environment with the following format `SHIFT_PROCESS_<NAME OF THE INTERPRETER>`.
-The value of this variable must be the path to the desired python interpreter.
+The available Python interpreters will depend on the environment variable configuration.
+To allow the *WorkflowProcess* find new Python interpreters, it must be added a new variable to the environment with the following format `SHIFT_PROCESS_<NAME OF THE INTERPRETER>`.
+The value of this variable must be the path to the desired Python interpreter.

 >[!EXAMPLE]
 > To add Maya's python interpreter as an option for the *WorkflowProcess* the following should be added to the environment variables: